Toroidal and toric models of fibrations over curves: Couples and toroidal geometry

 We sketch an alternative approach to the second paragraph of the proof of the lemma.
 Applying [\ref{Artin}, Corollary 2.6], there is a common \'etale neighbourhood $U,u$ of $X,x$ and $W,w$.
-Assume that the inverse images of $D$ and $C$ to $U$ coincide near $u$ (this does not follow immediately from [\ref{Artin}, Corollary 2.6] but a modification of its proof should work; in this paper, when we apply the lemma, the condition on inverse images holds).
+Assume that the inverse images of $D$ and $C$ to $U$ coincide near $u$ (this does not follow immediately from [\ref{Artin}, Corollary 2.6] but a modification of its proof should work; or one can apply [\ref{Denef}, Remark 2.4] and [\ref{KKMB}, page 195]; in this paper, however, we apply the lemma only in situations in which we will have a common \'etale neighbourhood satisfying the condition on inverse images).
 Then one can see quickly that, near $x$, $K_X+D$ is Cartier and $(X,D)$ is an lc pair.